Australia's modern swimmers and ocean baths

 Unknown, Miss Shane Gould (13 years) training at Ryde Pool, 1970.
 Image courtesy of the National Archives of Australia: A1200, L92285.

-The gradual development of the Australian crawl from the 1880s to the fastest stroke in the world of competitive swimming owes much to former Australian swimming champions including Fanny Durack, Andrew 'Boy' Charlton and Sir Frank Beaurepaire.
+The development of the Australian crawl – the fastest stroke in the world of competitive swimming – began in the 1880s and owes much to former Australian swimming champions including Fanny Durack, Andrew 'Boy' Charlton, Sir Frank Beaurepaire, and Richmond and ‘Tums’ Cavill.
+A key contribution came in 1898 from the stroke of Alick Wickham, a young Solomon Islander seen ‘crawling over the water’ at Bronte Baths, Sydney.
+His stroke was popular in his home island.
 The different stroke styles of the swimming pioneers included the single overarm action, the double overarm, the trudgen kick, the trudgen crawl, and the six beat crawl.

 Exchange Studios, Portrait of Fanny Durack, 1912.
 Image courtesy of the National Library of Australia: an10716253.

-Fanny Durack learned to swim at the Coogee Baths.
-In 1902, at the age of 11, she swam in the 100 yard breast stroke event at the New South Wales Ladies Championships, a race that was won by Annette Kellermann.
-Eventually, at the 1912 Olympic Games, she proved she was the fastest competitive swimmer in the world.
+Fanny Durack (1889–1956) learned to swim at the Coogee Baths.
+In 1902, at the age of 11, she swam in the 100 yard breaststroke event at the New South Wales Ladies Championships, a race that was won by Annette Kellermann.
+Eventually, at the 1912 Olympic Games, she proved she was the fastest competitive female swimmer in the world.

-Durack had a good friend, Wilhelmina (Mina) Wylie as a training partner.
-Wylie's father owned the Coogee (Wylie's) Baths, and he encouraged them to be innovators in their swimming.
-They perfected the stroke that would become known as the 'Australian Crawl' (now commonly known as freestyle).
+Durack had a good friend, Wilhelmina (Mina) Wylie, as a training partner.
+Wylie's father built Wylie's Baths at Coogee and he encouraged the pair to be innovators in their swimming.
+They perfected the stroke that would become known as the 'Australian crawl' (now commonly known as freestyle).

-Fanny Durack went on to become one of two Australian gold medallists by winning the 100 metres freestyle.
+Fanny Durack went on to win the 100 metres freestyle, becoming Australia’s first individual Olympic gold medallist.
 'She swam in an unmarked pool, with no lane ropes and water so murky that the bottom of the pool was not visible.
 Mina Wylie, won the silver medal'.
 Durack and Wylie arrived back to great fanfare and celebration – paving the way for the host of champion Australian women swimmers to follow.

 Unknown, An autographed picture of Australian swimmer Andrew Charlton, popularly known as Boy Charlton, 1954.
 Image courtesy of the National Archives of Australia: A1200, L16989.

-Andrew Murray Charlton learned to swim in the surf and baths at Manly, on Sydney Harbour.
+Andrew Murray Charlton (1907-1975) learned to swim in the surf and baths at Manly in Sydney.
 Coached by an ex-soldier, Tom Adrian, he trained by surfing, and became a great medium distance swimmer.
 Charlton's swimming feats helped to revive public interest in competitive swimming in the 1920s.
 Dubbed the 'Manly Flying Fish', he became a popular sporting idol.

 At the Paris Olympic Games (1924) Charlton won the 1,500 metres title in 20 minutes 6.6 seconds, setting new Olympic and world records.
 Charlton competed in three Olympics (1924, 1928 and 1932), and earned three silver medals and a bronze to sit with his gold.